awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-node-credentials-environment.md

 + `AWS_SESSION_TOKEN` \(optional\)

 **Note**
-When setting environment variables, be sure to take appropriate actions afterwards \(according to the needs of your operating system\) to make the variables available in the shell or command environment\.
+When setting environment variables, be sure to take appropriate actions afterward \(according to the needs of your operating system\) to make the variables available in the shell or command environment\.